sugarzhao/cms-in-docker/README.md

 * run "./build-image.sh" to pull mysql , nginx and tomcat image from hub.docker .

-* enter solo folder , config your project(maybe you do not need) .

-    than use "mvn clean install -Dmaven.test.skip=true" to generate a war file .

-    mv the war file into ./webapps
+* mv the war file into ./webapps

 * run "docker-compose up -d" to start up